3nable-login/3nable/README.md

 ```
 discovery start
 ```
-Back in the first tab, navigate inside the 3nable directory and run the test command
+Back in the first tab, run the test command
 ```
-cd 3nable
 discovery test
 ```